-When you resolve an Event on a Vital Part, Place a red Multi-purpose counter over the icon.
+When you destroy (Reduce to 0 HP) a Vital Part, Place a red Multi-purpose counter over the icon.

 13.3.1.
 Boss combat rules

 Combat takes place as normal, however the setup and distribution of your Squad is very different when dealing with one of these massive creatures.